Nevin1901/erlog/README.md

 erlog is a simple lightweight logging platform. you can log events from your code, and then they will show up in the backend

-it uses sqlite for now, but we're switching to something that can scale. problem is: it needs to be SIMPLE. if you have any ideas prs are welcome

-Very early access

 ## running

 `go run -tags json1 main.go`